jcoupon/swot/README.md

 2. Untar the archive and change directory to `swot-X.Y.Z`
 3. Run `Make`

 The binary file is installed in swot-X.Y.Z/bin.
-Simply update your `PATH` variable or move `swot` to your desired directory.
+Simply update your `PATH` variable or move `swot` to your working directory.

 ### Dependencies